Using the Timeular Public API

 Also, if you go to developers.timeular.com, due to the fact that we use Postman to publish our API docs, you can switch the language of the examples using the “Language” picker on top.
 This way, you can see how to make requests to our API in many different languages supported by Postman.

-All you need, in any language, is an HTTP client library, which supports HTTPS and a Timeular account (you can create one for free right now here).
+All you need, in any language, is an HTTP client library, which supports HTTPS and a Timeular account.

 Let’s get started!